Stopping a Car

 The previous tutorial in this category guided you through driving off from a stationary position.
 The examiners are equally looking for a high level of skill for stopping a car.
 Examiners will only request that you stop a car on the left side of the road and not the right.
 Moving off from the right is dangerous due to a potential lack of clear observation for the driver.
 Examiners will require 3 key skills to demonstrate this MSM (mirror, signal, manoeuvre) routine:

-The examiner isn't looking for you to stop as quickly as you can, so look well ahead for a place to stop that isn't on too much of a bend, is not too close to a junction on the left and not opposite a junction on the right (see left column for further details).
+The examiner will be assessing your ability to stop the car in a Safe, Convenient and Legal Position.
+The examiner isn’t looking for you to stop as quickly as you can, so look well ahead for a place to stop that isn’t on too much of a bend, is not too close to a junction on the left and not opposite a junction on the right (see left column for further details).

 Examiners will not request that you stop the car in an area that isn’t permitted to park.
 You should however still keep a keen eye for signs that prohibit parking and double yellow lines.
 Parking in such areas will fail the driving test.
 Ensure you do not park across or partially across a driveway entrance to house.
 Although this isn’t likely to fail a driving test, it is likely to incur a minor.